memeller/vfrReaderNativeExtension/readme.md

 # vfr Rader Native Extension #

 ### Latest changes:
+* Updated the vfr reader to latest version from github (2.6, includes ARC support)
 * Updated for iOS 6 (but also kept iOS 5 support)
 * Included localization strings for German, Polish and English
-* Includes a version for iOS simulator
+* Included a version for iOS simulator

 ** important **